 Why Expressing Gratitude Matters

 Brian Mark, owner and president of CMS Landscape, based in Pocasset, Massachusetts, says keeping good employees is the most important and difficult part of the job.
-Having great employees ensure that clients will follow.
+Having great employees ensures that clients will follow.

-“Each person on our team has an impact on our success or failure on a daily, weekly, monthly, yearly and beyond basis,” says Shayne Newman, LIC, president of YardScapes Landscape Professionals, based in New Milton, Connecticut.
+“Each person on our team has an impact on our success or failure on a daily, weekly, monthly, yearly and beyond basis,” says Shayne Newman, LIC, president of YardScapes Landscape Professionals, based in New Milford, Connecticut.
 “When we have wins as a team it’s important to recognize those who contributed to our success.
 As landscapers, we are driven by our love for the outdoors as well as our desire to please our clients.
 It feels good when we know we have made our clients happy.
 So, it’s important to recognize that our employees are motivated by knowing that they have made someone happy.”